Take 10 with... Rebecca Meiring

 8. What kind of impact do you hope your research will have?

-Simply to help people incorporate as much exercise as possible in their daily lives to help them live healthier.
+Simply to help people incorporate as much physical activity and exercise as possible in their daily lives to help them live better.

 9. If you collaborate across the faculty or University, or even outside the University, who do you work with and how does it benefit your research?

-My academic collaborations are with researchers in the Movement Physiology Research Laboratory at Wits University in Johannesburg, and Associate Professor Joanne McVeigh at Curtin University in Perth.
-I have a clinical collaboration with a Clinical Exercise Physiologist in Pukekohe.
+My international academic collaborations are with researchers in the Movement Physiology Research Laboratory at Wits University in Johannesburg, and the Business School and the School of Rural Health at La Trobe University in Australia.

 My collaborators help me with expert knowledge, research experience and developing new ideas for more research.